TelluIoT/ThingML/compilers/README.md

 ## Using the compilers from command line
 The best way to execute and test the latest versions of compilers while developping or modifying it is to use the command line compiler which is recompiled and regenerated whenever the registry project is built.
 The compilers are packaged as a fully standalone JAR in the ``compilers/registry/target`` directory.
 After the project has been built this directory will contain 2 JAR files, the one to use is ``compilers.registry-XXXXXXX-SNAPSHOT-jar-with-dependencies.jar`` (where XXXXXXX is a version number).
 This JAR file can be copied, moved or renamed without issues.

 To use the compiler, just run the jar file on a command line.
 Java 7 or newer is required.
-Running the JAR with no arguments should provide a short "help" message simmilar to what is displayed bellow:
+Running the JAR with no arguments should provide a short "help" message simmilar to what is displayed below:

     $ java -jar compilers/registry/target/compilers.registry-0.6.0-SNAPSHOT-jar-with-dependencies.jar
     ARGUMENTS: <compiler> <source> (<output dir>)